Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 Introduction
 ------------

-The iMOD6 3d Viewer is a viewer for grids and datasets.
+The iMOD 3D Viewer is a viewer for grids and datasets.
 In this manual we consider a **grid** to be a region of space that is subdivided into cells.
 A grid input file contains the geometry of these cells, often as a list of vertex coordinates and cell-vertex connections.